auraluvsu/auraluvsu/README.md

 🧑🏾‍💻 Software Engineer | 🇬🇧 based in London (but Canada always feels like home)

 I’m an 19-year-old dev with a passion for building cool things, breaking into tech, and learning in training.
-Currently mastering Systems development — mainly with **Go**, **Python** and **C++** — while cooking up projects that help me stand out as a junior developer.
+Currently mastering Systems development — mainly with **Python**, **C++** and **Rust** — while cooking up projects that help me stand out as a junior developer.

 ---